-By acceptance of this permit, the applicant agrees to comply with the recommendations contained in the submitted geotechnical reports (Geotechnical Investigation Report, Stratum Geotechnical Consultants, Inc., February 4, 2003; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., August 15, 2003; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., July 19, 2005; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., January 4, 2006).
-All recommendations shall be incorporated into all final design and construction, including recommendations concerning foundations, grading, and drainage, and must be reviewed and approved by the consultant prior to commencement of development.
+All recommendations contained in the submitted geotechnical reports (Geotechnical Investigation Report, Stratum Geotechnical Consultants, Inc., February 4, 2003; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., August 15, 2003; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., July 19, 2005; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., January 4, 2006; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., April 17, 2006; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., April 20, 2006; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., June 26, 2006; Supplemental Geotechnical Letter, Stratum Geotechnical Consultants, Inc., October 25, 2006) shall be incorporated into all final design and construction, including recommendations concerning foundations, grading, and drainage, and must be reviewed and approved by the consultant prior to commencement of development.
+Prior to issuance of the coastal development permit, the applicant shall submit evidence to the Executive Director of the consultant's review and approval of all final design and construction plans.

 The final plans approved by the consultant shall be in substantial conformance with the plans approved by the Commission relative to construction, grading, and drainage.
-Any substantial changes in the proposed development approved by the Commission that may be required by the consultant shall require amendment(s) to the permit(s) or new Coastal Development Permit(s).
+No substantial changes to the proposed development approved by the Commission may occur without approval of an amendment(s) to this permit or a new Coastal Development Permit(s).